quantum-kite/kite/docs/documentation/calculation.md

 i.e. the *target functions*.
 Key parameters of the calculation are included here, such as the Chebyshev expansion order and number of disorder realizations.
-These are used by [KITEx] to calculate the spectral coefficients subsequently used by [KITE-tools][kitetools] at the post-processing stage, e.g. to reconstruct the full energy dependence of the desired target function (see [worflow]).
+These are used by [KITEx] to calculate the spectral coefficients subsequently used by [KITE-tools][kitetools] at the post-processing stage, e.g. to reconstruct the full energy dependence of the desired target function (see [workflow]).
 The parameters given in the [Examples] are optimized for relatively small systems and thus ideal to run KITE on a standard desktop computer or laptop.

 The target functions currently available are: